ejim446/NeuroNav/README.md

 ## Models and Data

-All models were adapted from the fMRI imaging format of the Allen Human Reference Atlas 3D (2020).
+All models were adapted from the MRI imaging format of the Allen Human Reference Atlas 3D (2020).

 ### Dataset Citation